 Visual resources are a signature feature of the Research Center.
-The picture archives contains 1.5 million photograph prints and negatives of southeast Florida, the entire state, and the Caribbean dating from 1883 to the present.
+The picture archives contains over 2 million photograph prints and negatives of southeast Florida, the entire state, and the Caribbean dating from 1883 to the present.
 Additional visual holdings include maps, prints, posters, and postcards.

 ARCHIVES AND MANUSCRIPTS

 The manuscripts collections contain the papers of individuals and families and the records of organizations and businesses in the Miami region and Florida.
 Some examples are family letters, diaries, minutes, personal correspondence, and oral history tapes and transcripts.

 The Wilkins Archives contain archival records, especially architectural drawings, pertaining to the built environment of Miami-Dade County.
 The Wilkins Archives is a joint project of several local organizations, including Dade Heritage Trust.
 It is named in honor of professor Woody Wilkins, who taught many to appreciate southeast Florida’s architectural heritage.

 The Research Center houses a non-circulating library pertaining to South Florida and the Caribbean.
 It holds books, pamphlets, brochures, city directories, yearbooks, ephemera, magazines, and newspapers, including a selection of scarce local newspapers.
 The library was named in 1976 in honor of Florida historian Dr. Charlton W. Tebeau, in recognition of his many years in support of local history research.